mgriessler/Version-File/Readme.md

 Doesn't work on files/folders that require administrator access to edit.
 I'm not sure how to make this work.

-At minimum the prompts are windows only.
+At minimum, the prompts are windows only.